leezer3/OpenBVE-Documentation-Hugo/content/en/information/numberformats/_index.md

 weight: 2
 ---

-This page describes which number formats are encountered in the various route and train files and how to adhere to them.
+<font color="Gray">This page describes which number formats are encountered in the various route and train files and how to adhere to them.</font>

 ## ■ Contents